Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Localized states engineering

-whose eigenstates are $\bigotimes_{j=-\infty}^{+\infty}(\mathcal{A}_j(s,U)^\dagger)^{k_j}|0\rangle$, where $k_j \in [0,\infty)$.
-The effective Hamiltonian in Eq.~\eqref{eq_H_quadratic} well captures the action of the full Hamiltonian Eq.~\eqref{eq_H_full_model} on a \textit{superboson} $|\widetilde{n}\rangle$ up to a certain $n$ parametrically large in $s$ and $U$, since corrections to the evenly spaced feature of the ground states energies become important as $n$ increases.
-Moreover, the effective Hamiltonian in Eq.~\eqref{eq_H_quadratic} neglects the interaction between neighbour superbosons.
-Therefore, in the infinite set of eigenstates of {Eq.}~\eqref{eq_H_quadratic}, only those given by \textit{superbosons} separated by a large number of empty sites with respect to the typical localization length $\xi$ well approximate eigenstates of the original model (up to corrections exponentially small with the distance of two \textit{superbosons}).
+the eigenstates of which are $\bigotimes_{j=-\infty}^{+\infty}(\mathcal{A}_j(s,U)^\dagger)^{k_j}|0\rangle$, where $k_j \in [0,\infty)$.
+The effective Hamiltonian in Eq.~\eqref{eq_H_quadratic} well captures the action of the full Hamiltonian Eq.~\eqref{eq_H_full_model} on a \textit{superboson} $|\widetilde{n}\rangle$ well up to a certain $n$ that is parametrically large in $s$ and $U$, since corrections to the evenly spaced feature of the ground states energies become important as $n$ increases.
+Moreover, the effective Hamiltonian in Eq.~\eqref{eq_H_quadratic} neglects the interaction between neighboring \textit{superbosons}.
+Therefore, in the infinite set of eigenstates of {Eq.}~\eqref{eq_H_quadratic}, only those given by \textit{superbosons} separated by a large number of empty sites with respect to the typical localization length $\xi$ approximate eigenstates of the original model well (up to corrections that are exponentially small with the distance of two \textit{superbosons}).
 For instance, the state $\mathcal{A}_1(s,U)^\dagger \mathcal{A}_{j \gg \xi}(s,U)^\dagger |0\rangle$, which describes two far localized excitations, is an eigenstate of the effective theory in {Eq.}~\eqref{eq_H_quadratic} and, approximately, of the original Hamiltonian in {Eq.}~\eqref{eq_H_full_model}.
 Instead, the state $\mathcal{A}_1(s,U)^\dagger \mathcal{A}_{2}(s,U)^\dagger |0\rangle$, which describes two nearly localized excitations, is an eigenstate of {Eq.}~\eqref{eq_H_quadratic} with energy $2\epsilon_0$, while it is not an eigenstate of the original model {Eq.}~\eqref{eq_H_full_model}, since we are neglecting the contribution coming from the interacting part of the Hamiltonian.
-Despite these limitations, the effective Hamiltonian {in Eq.}~\eqref{eq_H_quadratic} well captures the equilibrium properties in the localized phase and the dynamical features of states such as the \textit{super-cat} state and \textit{super-squeezed} state when the interacting part bewteen \textit{superbosons} can be neglected.
-In this regard, the properties of the localized phase of quantum East models are reminiscent of the $l$-bits construction in MBL~\cite{chandran2015constructing,ros2015integrals,imbrie2017local,huse2014phenomenology}.\\ Let us consider a \textit{super-cat} state $|\psi(t=0)\rangle=|\widetilde{\mathcal{C}}\rangle$ defined in Eq.~\eqref{eq_super_cat_state} as initial state.
+Despite these limitations, the effective Hamiltonian {in Eq.}~\eqref{eq_H_quadratic} captures the equilibrium properties in the localized phase and the dynamical features of states such as the \textit{supercat} state and \textit{supersqueezed} state well when the interacting part bewteen \textit{superbosons} can be neglected.
+In this regard, the properties of the localized phase of quantum East models are reminiscent of the $l$-bits construction in MBL~\cite{chandran2015constructing,ros2015integrals,imbrie2017local,huse2014phenomenology}.\\ Let us consider a \textit{supercat} state $|\psi(t=0)\rangle=|\widetilde{\mathcal{C}}\rangle$ defined in Eq.~\eqref{eq_super_cat_state} as initial state \ricII{in order to test the effective quadratic theory in Eq.~\eqref{eq_H_quadratic}}.
 We evolve it and compute the fidelity